sarzorwyn/tp/docs/DeveloperGuide.md

         A link to the User Guide will also be shown.

 #### Listing checked in visitors
 1. Listing visitors who are currently checked in
     1. **Test case:** `listcheckedin`

         **Expected:** A table with the particulars of all the visitors currently checked in will be displayed.
+        Number of people left to reach maximum capacity will also be provided.

 #### Listing all visitors
 > Note: